amyreese/znc-push/README.md

     *   `supertoasty`
     *   `pushbullet`
     *   `airgram`
+    *   `airgram-service`
     *   `<url>`

 *   `username` Default: ` `

     User account that should receive push notifications.

-    This option must be set when using Boxcar or Pushover.
+    This option must be set when using Boxcar, Pushover.
+For airgram as a service, this should be the service key.

     When using the custom URL service, if this option is set it will enable HTTP basic authentication and be used as username.